thegetty/terracottas/source/views/discussion/discussion-a.md

     renowned Nekyia by Nikias: see G. Becatti, s.v.
 “Nikias,” *<span class="smcaps">EAA</span>* 5 (1963), pp. 476–82.
     See the conclusions of <span
-    class="smcaps">Bottini</span> 2000 and also <span
+    class="smcaps">Bottini 2000</span> and also <span
     class="smcaps">Pensa 1977</span>, pp. 46–47, no.
     146, pls.
-VII and IX for two volute kraters, one from Armento, now in the Museo Archeologico Nazionale in Naples, the other of an unknown findspot, now at the Hermitage in St. Petersburg, in which the poet is depicted as a youth wearing a mantle and holding a kithara.
+VII and IX for two volute kraters, one from Armento, now in the Museo Archeologico Nazionale in Naples, the other of an unknown findspot, now at the Hermitage Museum in St. Petersburg, in which the poet is depicted as a youth wearing a mantle and holding a kithara.

-[^15]: For a general treatment of the iconography of the Sirens in
+[^15]: For a general treatment of the iconography of the sirens in
     chthonic contexts, see <span
-    class="smcaps">Hofstetter</span> 1997.
+    class="smcaps">Hofstetter 1997</span>.

 [^16]: In *Andromache* by Euripides (936), the expression “Sirens’
     words” is used pejoratively, while in *Alexandra* by